ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 that the action is implemented correctly and that the results are reviewed regularly.

-Addressing common vulnerabilities in python libraries and applications
+Addressing common vulnerabilities in Python libraries and applications
 ----------------------------------------------------------------------

 When developing Python applications, it is essential to be aware of common vulnerabilities that can